 Starr is a tiny town located in the state of South Carolina.
 With a population of 168 people and just one neighborhood, Starr is the 274th largest community in South Carolina.

-Starr is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Starr is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Starr is a town of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Starr who work in food service (12.68%), management occupations (12.68%), and sales jobs (11.27%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Starr is worth considering.